javaidiqbal11/Advanced-RAG-LLM-Approaches/README.md

 - **Semantic Search:** Enhancing search engine results with better contextual relevance.
 - **Knowledge Graph Integration:** Building intelligent systems that reason over interconnected data (e.g., chatbots).
 - **Text Summarization and Generation:** Structuring content creation with more context-aware results.
+### LangGraph Framework
-**LangGraph React Agent** is a component or framework used for integrating language models, like those powered by GPT, with React applications.
-It acts as a middleware or agent that facilitates dynamic interaction between a React frontend and language processing capabilities, enhancing user experiences with conversational interfaces or intelligent automation.
+LangGraph ReAct Agent is a component or framework used for integrating language models, like those powered by GPT, with React applications.
+It acts as a middleware or agent that facilitates dynamic interaction between a React frontend and language processing capabilities, enhancing user experiences with conversational interfaces or intelligent automation.<br>
 [LangGraph ReAct Agent Framework](https://github.com/javaidiqbal11/react-agent)

 ## 5. Resources ℹ️